kverbeeck/IoT_House_v2/README.md

 The full Schematic can be found in this repository.

-Read the extra notes in the ESP32 codes for aditional information about what the line of code does.
+Read the extra notes in the ESP32 codes for additional information about what the line of code does.

 If you have a 3D printer and want to print your own house, you can find the STL files in this repository.
 The STL files are still the IoT house version 1, i will update these files in the near future to have a cleaner finish.